swiftlang/swift-testing/Sources/Testing/Testing.docc/Attachments.md

 ### Attach files and directories

 If you have a file you want to save as an attachment, you can attach it using its file URL.
-The testing library must read or map the file before attaching it to your test, and those operations can fail, so you must explicitly create an instance of ``Attachment`` before you record it.
+The testing library needs to read or map the file before attaching it to your test, and those operations can fail, so you need to explicitly create an instance of ``Attachment`` before you record it.

 ```swift